 Make Sure Virtual Employees Feel Included

-The first step in creating an inclusive workplace for your remote workers is fairly obvious: make them feel included by creating a sense of belonging.
+The first step in creating an inclusive workplace culture for your remote workers is fairly obvious: make them feel included by creating a sense of belonging.
 For example, you can easily include virtual employees in department/company meetings by using video messaging technology like Skype.
 You could also regularly ask for their feedback by inviting them to share their views in organizational surveys.
 Many businesses create employee newsletters to keep their workers up to date of the latest company news.
 Encourage them to contact their manager(s) if they need any assistance, as well as collaborate with other workers through remote team building activities.

 Show That You Trust Them